vvv-school/tutorial_joint-interface/README.md

 ![position](/misc/position.png)

 ### :large_blue_circle: Velocity Control
 The high-level user code is responsible for **continuosly providing joint velocity** to be used to solve a given task defined upstream (e.g. reach a position).
-The low-level layer is only dealing with the actual control of the motor, **integrating instantly the received velocity** into a position set-point.
+The low-level layer is only dealing with the actual control of the motor, **instantly integrating the received velocity** into a position set-point.
 Therefore, part of the control **complexity is shifted to higher level**.

 ![velocity](/misc/velocity.png)